 Businesses use TOGAF to align their IT goals with business goals and at the same time enable the organization of IT efforts across all departments.
 Moreover, it facilitates the organization and definition of requirements before the start of a project to prevent errors and enable project work to be done quickly.”

 These are but a few solution architecture interview questions that you need to prepare yourself before attending an interview.
-Hopefully these interview questions for solution architect will help you land your next dream job.
+Hopefully, these interview questions for solution architects will help you land your next dream job.